Kaikai Kitan: Background and production

-On August 11, 2020, it was announced that the single would be used as the opening theme song for the anime Jujutsu Kaisen, which would begin airing from October.
+On August 11, 2020, it was announced that the single would be used as the opening theme song for the anime series Jujutsu Kaisen, which would begin airing from October.
 The release date was revealed on September 19, and at the same time, the third promotional video of the animation using this song was released on YouTube.

 It was Eve's first release after his last song 10 months earlier.
 The singer, who had been reading the manga for some time, said he was "impressed" that his song was chosen as the opening song, and commented as follows:

 Producing the song, Eve reread the manga from the first volume to the last and redefined the image of the work.
 He stated that he first produced a 90-second demo and then, at the request of the anime director, added a large chorus-like development to the chorus part to add a violent melody.
 On the production, Eve said, "I think my voice is pretty light, so they made me think about how to sing a heavy, dark, fast-paced song with that voice.
 I hadn't been conscious of my songwriting until now, so it was a song that I had a deep feeling for," he said.